bowei1/Skywalker/Three-tier architecture.md

 ![image](https://github.com/user-attachments/assets/62ca76a4-01a0-4991-a6eb-658a73dd5996)

 Create a NAT GW in the Web Tier for access to the internet by the private subnets.
-Assign an elastic IP .
+Assign an elastic IP.

 ![image](https://github.com/user-attachments/assets/bfcd2fbe-e795-4a39-bab2-151a127908c6)